2025 Schedule & Agenda

 Set outdoors on the Riviera Lawn, enjoy a wide array of trend-forward food and drink from our sponsors

 MAHA (Make America Healthy Again) is no longer a fringe movement—it’s a force reshaping food policy, consumer expectations and potentially restaurant brand reputations.
 Spearheaded by RFK Jr. and amplified by the powerful voice of “MAHA Moms,” this movement is accelerating bans on additives, demanding radical supply chain transparency, and rewriting the rules of what belongs on the plate.
 Is your menu portfolio future-ready?
-In this session, Pam Smith, RDN, leads a lively panel discussion assessing the risks and opportunities emerging from MAHA’s growing influence, including the looming threat of legislation targeting ultra-processed foods.
+In this session, Pam Smith, RDN, leads a lively discussion with leading restaurant operators, assessing the risks and opportunities emerging from MAHA’s growing influence, including the looming threat of legislation targeting ultra-processed foods.
 Learn from top industry thought leaders and chefs how to evaluate your offerings, anticipate regulatory shifts and develop a forward-facing strategy that meets consumer demand for wellness, clean labels and culinary integrity—all while still delivering crave-worthy, profitable dishes.
-The second half of 2025 is coming fast—be ready to lead, not scramble.

 Tech, Touch and the Future of Hospitality — Liz Moskow and Kat Hoffman-Flynt